salehsereshkiucr/antibody_binding_prediction/README.md

 This repository contains Python code for deeper analysis of the results of the paper "Predicting antibody binders and generating synthetic antibodies using deep learning".

 We implemented models using CNN (Convolutional Neural Networks), Random Forest, and Decision Trees to predict the antibody binding for CTLA-4 and PD-1.
+We also investigated the effect of encoding, used onehot-encoding and BLOSUM.
+Our result showed that the prediction accuracy is almost consistent regardless of the choice of classification model and encoding.

 ## Results

-Here are some results from our implementation:
+Here are some of the results from our implementation:

 ![Result Image 1](./results/PD-1-ROC-regenerate.png)
 ![Result Image 2](./results/PD-1-probability-regenerate.png)